wpatter6/PokemonGoDiscordRaidBot/README.md

   1. Default output channel should be the channel name from your discord server that the bot should post into.
   1. These values will be stored in the `configuration\config.json` file.
 If you wish to change them in the future, you can do so in this file, or delete it and re-enter them the next time you run the bot.
 If you edit the json directly, you will need to close and restart the bot for the changes to take effect.

-## How to configure in discord, can be done without installing:
+## How to configure in discord:
+*can be done without installing, requires Manage Server Permission*
 1. Join your bot to the server, or if not installing the program, you can join mine using [this link](https://discordapp.com/oauth2/authorize?&client_id=347493806695776256&scope=bot&permissions=0).
 1. Bot requires role permissions of at least "Manage Messages"
 1. Configure which channel is the output channel, and which channels should have pin behavior using !channel and !pin or !pinall commands.
 1. Configure the timezone of the discord server using the !timezone commands
 1. Configure the city of the discord server using the !city and !channelcity commands.
 This greatly improves google maps geolocation accuracy.
 1. Configure the language of the discord server (only "en-us" currently).

 ## Bot Commands:
 * `!join [id] [number]` Joins the specified number of people to the specified raid Id.
 Overwrites any previous values.